streamline-iconstreamline-icon

 16.3

-If the complainant is not satisfied with the outcome of a complaint or they wish to make a complaint about a breach of the Australian Privacy Principles, they may refer the complaint to the Office of the Australian Information Commissioner who can be contacted using the following details:
+If a complainant is not satisfied with the outcome of a complaint, or wishes to make a complaint regarding a breach of the Australian Privacy Principles, they may contact the following authority:

 Office of the Australian Information Commissioner